alvatech/blog/posts/javascript-integer-division.md

 ## Using Math.floor

 One way to perform integer division in JavaScript is to use the Math.floor method.
-This method rounds down a given number to the nearest integer, so if we pass a floating-point number to it, it will return the integer that is less than or equal to that number¹².
+This method rounds down a given number to the nearest integer, so if we pass a floating-point number to it, it will return the integer that is less than or equal to that number.
 For example:

 ```javascript
 var x = Math.floor(10 / 2) // x is 5